lindseysim/templatize/README.md

 &nbsp;

+## More ##

-## Templatize vs Mustache ##
+### Templatize vs Mustache ###

-The support for grammatically formatted [lists](#lists) and escaping with `!` are unique to Templatize.
+The support for grammatically formatted [lists](#lists) and built-in formatters are unique to Templatize.

+Major syntax/usage differences include:

+* [Evaluation of "truthiness"](#section-value-evaluation).
+Mustache reads `0` as false when evaluating a section whereas Templatize treats 0 as a valid value.
+* Repeating section:
+    * Templatize requires repeating section to be an array of objects.
+In Mustache, an array of flat values can be rendered within a repeating section with `{{.}}`.
+    * Mustache treats template code within a repeating section as scoped within (not requiring dot notation to grab an element within that section).
+Templatize still uses dot notation to grab data within a repeating section.
+    * Functions called within a repeating section are given the `this` context of the item in the repeating section.

+Functional differences include:

-Minor syntactic differences are [evaluation of "truthiness"](#section-value-evaluation) (e.g. Mustache reads `0` as false when evaluating a section whereas Templatize treats 0 as a valid value), and scope within sections and when calling functions.
-Additionally, there is no inherent support for partials (though as Templatize maps and renders on runtime, a design pattern can easily work around this) and no support for custom delimiters.
+* Templatize has no inherent support for partials (though as Templatize maps and renders on runtime, a design pattern can easily work around this).
+* Templatize currently has no support for custom delimiters.

+&nbsp;

 ### Caching ###

 Mustache parses templates before rendering and maps all recognized markup locations.
 This introduces a bit of an overhead when first rendering a template and subsequently, Templatize is faster in that regard.
 However, the preprocessed map is cached in Mustache and all subsequent renders that use the same template are greatly improved in speed.
 If the same template is reused multiple times and speed is of the essence, Mustache may be a better choice.

+&nbsp;

-### Missing Bindings ###
+### Missing bindings ###

 As aforementioned, templates are not preprocessed to map data-bindings.
 Instead, templates are rendered at call, using the supplied data bindings, and finding the appropriate, matching markup in the template.
 Consequently, **missing bindings in the template are rendered as is**.
 This may be particularly tricky when using inverse sections.
 The binding must still exist, even if it evaluates to `false` -- if undefined, the section syntax is ignored in the template.